SofiiaNedbailo1/Data_Mining_Project_Sofiia_and_Jeron/README.md

 - **Cleaned Dataset with BMI Ranges:** We further segmented the BMI variable into distinct ranges, creating `CleanNewDiabetes_with_BMI_range.xlsx`.
 This dataset allows us to explore the influence of BMI categories on model performance.

 ## Code
 All code implementations for data cleaning, analysis, and modeling are written in Python.
-You can find the code for this project in the main PDF report, titled "report.pdf."
+You can find the code for this project in the main PDF report, titled "Crisp MD diabetes .pdf".

 For more detailed insights and results, please refer to the report.